krintoxi/Silent-Strike-Arsenal-FREE-EDITION/README.md

 ### Cybersecurity Utilities

-Utilize a range of cybersecurity tools, including SQL injection detection (`sqli`), vulnerability scanning (`vulscan`), analysis of different hash types, and more.
+Utilize a range of cybersecurity tools, including SQL injection detection (`sqli`), vulnerability scanning (`vulscan`) (Latest Version Of Nikto Scanner Preconfigured and Upgraded with additional plugins.), analysis of different hash types, and more.

 ### Data Analysis Tools